EthanFrierCU/covid19_streetview/README.md

 repo - https://github.com/nytimes/covid-19-data .
 The data is then sorted by the total number of cases by county and outputs today's top counties to a list.
 Each list index contains a text string of 'County,State'.
-In order to best communicate with the streetview api this data is converted to 'latitude,longitude' coordinates using the geopy library.
+In order to best communicate with the streetview api this data is converted to latitude and longitude coordinates using the geopy library.
 Using these coordinates the StreetView class generates an API request and downloads images from those top counties.